-Few New York stations were plan-Few New Tork stations were planning any special coverage beyond bringing their listeners the news as it comes off the wire service tickers.
+Few New York stations were plan-Few New LOFK stations were plan-ning any special coverage beyond bringing their listeners the news as it comes off the wire service tickers.
 Several, however, have made special arrangements, including WOR, which again will shift the entire Martha Deane program to Chicago for special interviews and women's interest news as it did for the Republican meeting.
 WQXR, which picked up Gov. Thomas as it did for the Republican meeting.
-WQNR, which picked up Gov. Thomas E. Dewey's acceptance address from Mutual via WOR studios, is planning a similar direct live pickup of the Democratic nominee's talk.

-WHN again will use convention news of the New York Journal American, scheduling a duily quarter-hour and five-minute pickup from the city newsroom.
-Herb Pettey, managing director, will go to Chicago to make arrangements with one of the convention reporters for special daily wire bulletins for WHN.

-WOV, which had a correspondent's seat at the Republican Convention, but was unable to fill it, may send its commentator, Tom Morgan, to cover by telegram or by air-mailed transcription.
-WMCA will use its usual New York Times and wire service facilities for convention news.
-WNYC.
-New York's municipal station, also will use its regular news sources.
-WINS plans to send Guenther Reinhardt to cover.
+WQXR, which picked up Gov. Thomas E. Dewey's acceptance address from Mutual via WOR studios, is planning a similar direct live pickup of the Democratic nominee's talk.
+WHN again will use convention news of the New York Journal Amer-ican, scheduling a daily quarter-hour and five-minute pickup from the city newsroon.
+Herb Pettey, managing director, will go to Chicago to make arrangements with one of the conven-tion reporters for special daily wire bulletins for WHN.
+WOV, which had a correspondent's seat at the Republican Convention, but was unable to fill it, may send transcription.
+WMCA will use its mual New York's municipal sta-tion, also will use its regular news sources.
+WINS plans to send Gueuther Reinhardt to cover.